EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 property (0.02%) which was not located in the state of Washington, while decreasing the properties number to 4858.

 ### Stage 5: Creating a new column for the KPI calculation
-The KPI which was chosen was the propertirs with the Coming Year Forecasted Revenue, which is the most important issue for an investor, in the abscence of the properties' acqusition price data.
+The KPI which was chosen was the propertirs with the  Forecasted Revenue, which is the most important issue for an investor, in the abscence of the properties' acqusition price data.
 The use of an annual data aims to eliminate the phenomenon of price seasonality of each property.
-The Forecasted Revenue in the Coming year for each property was calculated by multiplying the 'price' field (column) by the diffrence between 365 (days) and the
+The Forecasted Revenue in the  for each property was calculated by multiplying the 'price' field (column) by the diffrence between 365 (days) and the
-'availability_365' field (column), while the last difference result gives the forecasted number of days in which a givven property is forecasted to be rented in the coming year, resulting in a Revenue formation for its host, and as follow:
+'availability_365' field (column), while the last difference result gives the forecasted number of days in which a givven property is forecasted to be rented in the , resulting in a Revenue formation for its host, and as follow:
 'price' * (365 - 'availability_365').
 These calculations' results formed a new column named 'forecasted revenue' in the DataFrame listings_clean_missing_values_Washington.
 Prior to the formation of the above KPI column it was needed to convert the 'price' field (column) variable type from currency to float.

-### Stage 6 - Route A: Trial to Characterize the Top 25% (Q1) properties by their Coming Year Forecasted Revenue
+### Stage 6 - Route A: Trial to Characterize the Top 25% (Q1) properties by their  Forecasted Revenue
-listings_clean_missing_values_Washington DataFrame was analyzed then by the describe() method, resulting in that the Top 25% (Q1) of the properties in Washington, United States were forecasted to gain in the coming year between 49,728 USD to 2,190,000 USD, Q2 between 29,186 USD to 49,727 USD, Q3 between 11,784 USD to
+listings_clean_missing_values_Washington DataFrame was analyzed then by the describe() method, resulting in that the Top 25% (Q1) of the properties in Washington, United States were forecasted to gain in the  between 49,728 USD to 2,190,000 USD, Q2 between 29,186 USD to 49,727 USD, Q3 between 11,784 USD to
 29,185 USD and Q4 from 0 to 11,783 USD. listings_clean_missing_values_Washington DataFrame was filtered then according to the above by the query() method, while forming 4 new Dataframes named: listings_clean_missing_values_Washington_Q1, listings_clean_missing_values_Washington_Q2, listings_clean_missing_values_Washington_Q3. and listings_clean_missing_values_Washington_Q4.

-### Stage 7 - Route A: Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type
+### Stage 7 - Route A: Analyzing the properties' by  Forecasted Revenue Quarterials in Washington, United States, by their Property Type
-Analyzing the properties' by Coming year Forecasted Revenue Quarterials in Washington, United States, by their Property Type was performed in this stage, while using the value_counts() method, followed by evaluation of the results by a Bar graph by using the the plot() method for each one of the above 4 DataFrames.
+Analyzing the properties' by  Forecasted Revenue Quarterials in Washington, United States, by their Property Type was performed in this stage, while using the value_counts() method, followed by evaluation of the results by a Bar graph by using the the plot() method for each one of the above 4 DataFrames.
 This revealed that significantly the most common Type of the properties in the above Q1, Q2, and Q3 most common type was Entire home. listings_clean_missing_values_Washington_Q1, listings_clean_missing_values_Washington_Q2, and listings_clean_missing_values_Washington_Q3 DataFrames were filtered